vadagasy/waph-vadagasy/labs/lab1/README.md

 ?>
 ```

 b.
-As part of homework, a PHP echo web application has been developed to output the path variable that was sent along with the http request.
-Copying the.php file to the directory /var/www/html allows PHP to use $_REQUEST('data') to capture the path variables in GET and POST requests.I entered the filename, the localhost IP address, and a? with the user input (name) in the browser.Confidentiality-related security risks, such as data manipulation, SQL injections, and remote code execution.
+As part of homework, I Copyied the.php file  created newly to the directory /var/www/html allows PHP to use $_REQUEST('data') to analyze the path variables in GET and POST.I entered the filename, the localhost IP address, and a? with the name in the browser.Confidentiality-related security risks, such as data manipulation and remote code execution.
 By completing input validation, preparing statements for SQL inputs, and cleaning user inputs, these risks can be minimized.

 ![PHP web application with echo](image/php1.png)